mucc001/scirepeval_extended/README.md

-# SciRepEval: A Multi-Format Benchmark for Scientific Document Representations
+# An extended version of SciRepEval: A Multi-Format Benchmark for Scientific Document Representations
-This repo contains the code to train, evaluate and reproduce the representation learning models and results on the benchmark introduced in [SciRepEval](https://api.semanticscholar.org/CorpusID:254018137).
+This repo borrows code from [SciRepEval](https://github.com/allenai/scirepeval/tree/main).
+It contains the code to train, evaluate and reproduce the representation learning models and results on the benchmark introduced in [SciRepEval](https://api.semanticscholar.org/CorpusID:254018137).

 ## Quick Setup
 Clone the repo and setup the environment as follows: